-The Wild West: A Glimpse of the Remote Region of Western Nepal
+The Wild West: A Glimpse of Western Nepal

 Nepal is known for being unrivaled when it comes to big mountain mountaineering and climbing.
 No other country can match the sheer amount of snow-capped peaks above 7,000 meters available for climbing.

 Most of Nepal’s mountain tourism is focused on the northeast territory of Nepal.
 Places such as Everest, Annapurna, and Langtang regions are the most popular among foreign trekkers, and for good reason, as these places have long been known for stunning high altitude peaks and breathtaking vistas.

 Although the Great Himalayan Trail high route starts in the far western Humla region of Nepal, most people seldom visit that far west.

 Western Nepal isn’t known for being easy.
 Characterized by steep uphills, even steeper downhills, and limited resources, trekking here isn’t a simple task.
 All of the available helicopters are reserved primarily for clients trekking in the east and spend most of their time flying in the Annapurna and Everest regions.
 This means that a medical evacuation in Western Nepal could be extremely difficult.

 I recently wanted to experience the raw qualities of untouched Nepal, a nation reminiscent of kings and queens and the dawn of mountaineering and exploration, so I took a trip out west.